Why is it that so many people report that travel throws off their fitness routine?

 - Keep your alcohol consumption to a minimum.
 (Suggested amount: 1 drink a day)

 - Sleep at least 7-8 hours

 - Do not use the TV in your room, get out in the city and walk, run, window-shop, people watch, etc.

 NO MORE EXCUSES:

 I am overwhelmed with work; I need to call home after work; I cannot eat well when traveling; it’s too humid; too cold.
 Let’s be frank, these types of excuses are just obstacles you are creating for yourself in your life.
-Wellness and Fitness is a lifestyle option, and you control it, regardless of where and how much you are traveling.
+Wellness and fitness are lifestyle options, and you control them, regardless of where and how much you are traveling.